 Finishing the setup

-However, to stick with the v2.1 config at CircleCI, and to leverage the benefits of CircleCI’s new Ruby orb, we’ll set up the Coveralls orb to work with the Ruby orb.
+To stick with the v2.1 config at CircleCI, and to leverage the benefits of CircleCI’s Ruby orb, set up the Coveralls orb to work with the Ruby orb.

 Preparing to use the Coveralls orb

-Now the first consideration, which is a little counterintuitive, is that the Coveralls orb is written in Javascript, rather than Ruby, with a dependency of Node.
-This is no matter though, since, if you recall, we configured the Ruby orb to install a Docker image containing both Ruby and Node:
+Now the first consideration, which is a little counterintuitive, is that the Coveralls orb is written in JavaScript, rather than Ruby, with a dependency of Node.
+This is not a problem though, because you configure the Ruby orb to install a Docker image containing both Ruby and Node:

 jobs: